 After exposure, plates were incubated at 37°C for up to 72 hours

-To test the sterility of the air flow inside the Ossila Laminar Flow Hood, we exposed Tryptic Soy Agar Contact (TS3N) plates and Sabouraud Dextrose Agar Contact (SDCL) plates to the internal environment.
+To test the cleanliness of the air flow inside the Ossila laminar flow hood, we exposed Tryptic Soy Agar Contact (TS3N) plates and Sabouraud Dextrose Agar Contact (SDCL) plates to the internal environment.
 TS3N plates and SDCL plates will encourage growth of bacterial and fungal colonies, respectively.
 These plates were exposed for either 7 or 24 hours, before being sealed and incubated at 37°C for 72 hours.

-To test how sterile the surface is (after proper cleaning and UV sterilization), we placed TS3N and SDCL plates in direct contact with the tray.
+To test how clean the surface is (after proper cleaning and exposure to the UV light), we placed TS3N and SDCL plates in direct contact with the tray.
 These plates were left for 1 hour, before being incubated at 37°C for 72 hours.

 For both contact and air flow tests, we made comparison plates on a standard lab bench.
 This provides a control for how clean the laminar flow hood is compared to a normal laboratory environment.